area17/twill/docs/content/2_guides/6_manage_frontend_user_profiles_from_twill.md

-# Manage frontend user profiles from Twill
+# Managing frontend user profiles from Twill

 This is a simple solution to allow site administrators to manage frontend user profiles from the CMS.
 It can be used as a starting point